 Bach 42BO Stradivarius Series F-Attachment Trombone – trombone with mechanical linkage

-Lightweight hand slides, denoted by LT before the model number, indicate a handslide made of nickel silver.
-The weight of the slide has been reduced by using nickel silver tubing on the outer slide tubes.
-Lightweight slides offer a quicker response than traditional yellow brass slides and are also more resistant to corrosion.
+Lightweight hand slides, denoted by “LT” before the model number, feature nickel silver tubing on the outer slide tubes, reducing the weight of the slide and offering a quicker response than traditional yellow brass slides.
+Nickel silver tuning slide receivers and tubular nickel silver braces are also included for added durability.

 King 2166 3B Valve Trombone